Belleville in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Location.
 42° 51.535′ N, 89° 31.982′ W. Marker is in Belleville, Wisconsin, in Dane County.
 Marker is at the intersection of South Park Street (State Highway 92) and East Pearl Street, on the right when traveling south on South Park Street.
+Located in Belleville Library Park.
 Touch for map.
-Located in Belleville Library Park.
 Marker is in this post office area: Belleville WI 53508, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-St. Raphael's Frenchtown Cemetery (approx. 3 miles away); Paoli (approx. 4.9 miles away); New Glarus (approx. 5.9 miles away); Herbert O. Kubly (approx. 6 miles away); Lake Harriet School (approx. 6.2 miles away); Primrose Lutheran Church (approx. 6.9 miles away); Swan Pond (approx. 7˝ miles away); Illinois Central Depot / Fitchburg (approx. 7.8 miles away).
+St. Raphael's Frenchtown Cemetery (approx. 3 miles away); Paoli (approx. 4.9 miles away); New Glarus (approx. 5.9 miles away); Herbert O. Kubly (approx. 6 miles away); Lake Harriet School (approx. 6.2 miles away); Primrose Lutheran Church (approx. 6.9 miles away); The Old Lead Road (approx. 7 miles away); Swan Pond (approx. 7˝ miles away).
 Touch for a list and map of all markers in Belleville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 16, 2012, by Gordon Govier of Monona, Wisconsin.
-This page has been viewed 398 times since then and 2 times this year.
+It was originally submitted on September 16, 2012, by Gordon Govier of Monona, Wisconsin.
+This page has been viewed 453 times since then and 18 times this year.
 Photos: 1, 2, 3, 4. submitted on September 16, 2012, by Gordon Govier of Monona, Wisconsin.
 5, 6, 7. submitted on September 18, 2012, by Paul Fehrenbach of Germantown, Wisconsin. • Bernard Fisher was the editor who published this page.